sglambert/HTTPSearch/README.md

 # HTTPSearch Repository
-The code in this repository is based around making HTTP requests to websites and then sending information from the requests to users
+The code in this repository is based around making HTTP requests to websites and then sending information generated from the requests to users.

-My partner likes to purchase clothes on a second hand clothing website.
-Unfortunately, the website does not have functionality to set email alerts when someone has posted something you are looking for.
-Therefore, I'm creating this little script to make HTTP get requests to the site.
-I'll then perform execute several regular expressions on the results to find what I want.
-Finally, any results will be emailed to the user (in this case my partner!).
+My partner likes to purchase second hand clothing on Depop.
+Unfortunately, the website does not have functionality to send email alerts when someone has posted something you're looking for.
+Therefore, I've created this little script to solve this problem.

-I would like firstly have this setup for her, but then try and generalise it so it can possibly work on other websites.
+I'm hoping to build on this functionality, clean up the code a bit more, and generalise the program so it can generate data from other websites.

+SETUP GUIDE:

+There are several things that need to be setup to run this code:
+1) Download and install Python and Postgres.
+2) Setup a gmail account with an app password: https://support.google.com/accounts/answer/185833?hl=en
+3) Fill in and save the details in the configuration file configuration.py.
+4) Schedule the script to run on your machine.
+For Windows operating systems, I used Windows Task Scheduler.
+There should be similar tools available for OSX and Linux operating systems.